EU governments ban malaria drug for COVID-19, trial paused as safety fears grow

 After early reports that it might help some patients, regulators in several countries had allowed hydroxychloroquine to be used as a potential COVID-19 treatment.

-Trump was a particularly strong supporter, describing the drug as a “gamechanger” and announcing he was taking it to prevent infection.
+Trump was a particularly strong supporter, describing the drug as a “gamechanger.”
+He later announced he was taking it to prevent infection.

 However, more recent studies have raised serious safety issues.
 British medical journal The Lancet has reported coronavirus patients receiving hydroxychloroquine were more likely to die and experience dangerous irregular heartbeats.